• Skip to primary navigation

 This small-batch blueberry jam recipe without pectin creates a deeply flavored, spreadable preserve that elevates any toast, bagel, or yeast-free bread.
 With just three ingredients and patience, you can indulge in the heavenly taste of homemade blueberry jam all year round.

-The lemon juice adds a vibrant tanginess to the jam and serves as a natural pectin substitute, helping to thicken the mixture and create a spreadable consistency.
+The secret is the lemon juice.
+It adds a vibrant tanginess to the jam and serves as a natural pectin substitute, helping to thicken the mixture and create a spreadable consistency.

 One of the advantages of making jam without pectin is that it allows for a more natural and simple recipe.